 - Admitted to the Bar of the Province of Saskatchewan

-- Delinquent or Distracted?
-Attention Deficit Disorder and The Construction of the Juvenile Offender, 27 Law and Inequality: A Journal of Theory and Practice 1 (2009).
+- Delinquent of Distracted - Attention Deficit Disorder and the Construction of the Juvenile Offender, 27 Law & Ineq.
+1 (2009).

-- At Crossroads or Cross purposes?: Aboriginal Women and Political Pursuit in Canadian Sentencing Circles, in Domestic Violence and Restorative Justice, Oxford University Press (James Ptacek, ed.)
-2009.
+- At Crossroads or Cross Purposes?: Aboriginal Women and Political Pursuit in Canadian Sentencing Circles, in Restorative Justice and Violence Against Women (James Ptacek, ed.)
+(2009).